Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 The wildcard works at any position in the filename:

     $ wc -l *.bed*

+These are big files!
 What if wanted a small subsection of the file (for example, to do a test analysis):

 	$ head -n 100 wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements

-To save this to a file, we can redirect the output into a file rather than to the screen:

-    $ head -n 100 wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements > small.bed

 The bed files are formatted with multiple columns.
-In addition to filtering rows, we can also filter columns.
-The `cut` command can extract only specific columns.
+We can filter out specific columns using the `cut` command.
 Let's look at the man page for `cut`:

     $ man cut

 There are three options that we need to provide: the fields to cut, the character (delimiter) that separates columns and the input file.
 The default delimiter is TAB, which is what we have, so we can ignore that option.

     $ cut -f 1-3  wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements

+## Extracting subsets of a file

+To save this output to a file, we can **redirect** the output into a file rather than to the screen:

+	$ cut -f 1-3 wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements > small.bed

-**Excercise** : Create a small sample file named "sample_file.bed"of just the first 200 lines, including everything except the 4th column.
+***Excercise*** : Create a small sample file named "sample_file.bed", including the first 200 lines and all columns except 4th column. *Hint*: This will take two separate steps and involve creating a temporary file.

+We've introduced **wildcards** to operate on files that match a patters and **redirection** to save output to a file instead of the screen.
+The final concept in this section is combining commands using **pipes**.

+The power of the shell comes from the vast number of commands that do a small thing really well and the fact that we can combine these small programs into pipelines that do complex things.

+Let's check the number of chromosomes in the file.
+The first column contains the chromosomes:

+	$ cut -f1 wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements

+The `uniq` command will print out unique elements in the input.
+We could save column 1 to a file and then run uniq, but it is shorter to simply *pipe* the output from the first command as input into the second command:

+	$ cut -f1 wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements | uniq

+The `uniq` command looks for runs of identical elements.
+Let's sort the list first before running `uniq`.
+Bash has a command for that, and we can chain together multiple commands using `|`.

+	$ cut -f1 wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements | sort | uniq

 ## Finding things in files and directories

 use grep to find information about specific chromosomes in the file